Office of the President

 Upon taking office as the 10th MHS president, Gurt designed an ambitious strategic plan to lead MHS into the future.
 His 2020 Vision strategy includes increasing enrollment to provide an excellent education to hundreds of new students; developing new approaches to support student success beyond high school; implementing a mission-oriented, values-based professional development model for employees; and enhancing opportunities to engage parents/sponsors in the support of their students and the school.

-Under Gurt’s leadership, the school has grown to a record enrollment of more than 2,000 students; achieved the highest retention rate in nearly 50 years of 93.2 percent; launched the Graduate Programs for Success Division to support young graduates; recognized as a 2016 National Promising Practice for the school’s character and leadership curriculum; and named a “Best Place to Work in PA” for two consecutive years.
+Under Gurt’s leadership, the school has grown to a record enrollment of more than 2,000 students; achieved the highest retention rate in nearly 50 years of 93.2 percent; launched the Graduate Programs for Success Division to support young graduates; recognized as a 2016 National Promising Practice for the school’s character and leadership curriculum; and named a “Best Place to Work in PA” for three consecutive years.

 Gurt has served in a succession of roles at MHS including Vice President of Student Life and Vice President of Administration.
 He has always gone the extra mile for the school, serving as an assistant varsity girls’ basketball coach and a relief houseparent for 10 years with his wife, in addition to his regular duties.
 Gurt also served as a Milton Hershey School Alumni Association Board Officer and was President of the William E. Dearden Alumni Campus Advisory Board.